-Just the other day I was at the doctor’s office and the nurse casually asked if both of my parents were alive.
+Just the other day I was at the doctor’s office and the nurse casually asked if both my parents were alive.
 In her asking I could tell she expected a yes.
 And when I said no, she didn’t change to a compassionate tone.

 Plus, the nurse’s response and follow-up questions felt so cold and uncaring.
-It felt like a sucker punch and found me fighting back the tears.
-(And here I must say that when the doctor saw the nurse’s notes and probed, he offered the soft, sympathetic tone I needed and expected to get before.)
+It felt like a sucker punch to the point where I found myself fighting back tears.
+(And here I must say that when the doctor saw the nurse’s notes and probed, he offered the soft, sympathetic tone I needed and had expected to get before.)

 If you remember nothing else, remember to think before you ask.
 And pose your questions with love, genuine interest, and copious amounts of compassion.

 But it is not your job to reveal your hurt if you’re not up to the task.
-Just as you don’t have to answer a question just because it’s been asked.
+You don’t have to answer a question just because it’s been asked.